DL-Community/DLCE-Translations/README.md

 - If you see empty lines, go to the English translation file for the phrase.
 Notice that **the last line is always empty**.
 - Each line is a separate phrase.
 Make sure the number of lines for each phrase matches the key in the [Key file](https://github.com/DL-Community/DLCE-Translations/blob/main/DLLocalization_Keys.bytes), otherwise the game will not be able to read the correct translation.
 ### Placeholders
-- Translations may contain placeholders that will later be replaced with actual content in the game.
+- Translations may contain placeholders that will later be replaced with actual content when game is running.
   > For instance: "\n" "\t" "#Level#" "{0}"
 - These placeholders usually do not need to be translated.
 If you are not sure whether a translation is needed, you can refer to the translations in other languages.